JanusGraph/janusgraph/docs/advanced-topics/executor-service.md

 # Cassandra backend ExecutorService

-Apart from the general executor service mentioned in the previous section, Cassandra backend uses an additional `ExecutorService` to process CQL queries by default (see `storage.cql.executor-service.enabled` configuration option).
+Apart from the general executor service mentioned in the previous section, Cassandra backend uses an additional `ExecutorService` to process result deserialization for CQL queries by default (see `storage.cql.executor-service` configuration options).
 The rules by which the Cassandra backend `ExecutorService` is built are the same as the rules which are used to build parallel backend queries `ExecutorService` (described above).
 The only difference is that the configuration for Cassandra backend `ExecutorService` are provided via configuration options under `storage.cql.executor-service`.
-Disabling CQL executor service reduces overhead of thread pool but requires the user to tune maximum throughput thoroughly.
-With disabled CQL executor service the parallelism will be controlled internally by the CQL driver via the next properties:
-`storage.cql.max-requests-per-connection`, `storage.cql.local-max-connections-per-host`, `storage.cql.remote-max-connections-per-host`.

-!!! info
-    It is recommended to disable CQL executor service in a production environment and properly configure maximum throughput.
-    CQL executor service does not provide any benefits other than limiting the amount of parallel requests per JanusGraph instance.

 !!! warning
-    Improper tuning of maximum throughput might result in failures under heavy workloads.
+    By default, `storage.cql.executor-service` is configured to have a core pool size of number of processors multiplied by 2.
+It's recommended to always use the default value unless there is a reason to artificially limit parallelism for CQL slice query deserialization.